Skip to Main Content

 Here are a few things that may affect the cost of your Mercedes-Benz car insurance policy:

-• Price of parts: Mercedes parts are typically pricier than parts for other vehicles.
-Some parts might even ship from overseas, which means repairs could be more expensive.
+• Price of parts: Mercedes parts are usually more expensive than parts for other vehicles.
+Some parts may need to be shipped from overseas, which can increase repair costs.

 • Theft rate: Mercedes are not the most commonly stolen vehicles, but they are certainly not immune — especially older models.
 Cars that are more prone to theft are often more expensive to insure.